ZarghamHassan/SCT_ML_3/README.md

 # Install required packages
 pip install -r requirements.txt
 ```

-##Usage
+## Usage
-1.Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.
+Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.

 ```bash
 python prediction_model.py